xiaoylu/DeepLearningNotes/DeepLearning/Math/Readme.md

 * tanh: `g = np.tanh(x)` better than logistic as loss function in some cases.
 Deritative = `1 - g * g`.

+Problem with `tanh` and `sigmoid` is that they saturate on both sides, making gradient descent low.
+That's why they are usually used only in the **output** layers of feed-forward networks. (except RNN which has special needs for them)

 * ReLU (Rectified Linear Unit): `g = max(x, 0)`.
 Why ReLU?
     * Easy to get derivative: efficient
     * Avoid vanishing gradient problem: it saturates to only one direction; unlike tanh and sigmoid which saturate to both direction because their `dg/dx -> 0` when `x -> -inf` or `x -> inf`.